leewaygroups/ntmjs/README.md

 # The heart and soul of **ntm** `is` **npm**.

-> ### 'npm is such a great build tool',they said
-> ### 'it is just so verbose and such a mess', they said.
----

-# **Here's ntm, I said.
-Thank me later.**

 ntm is npm, and that is all there is to it.
 Although I believe is a more than a language, that it is a system based on a beautiful compiled syntax, deep down I know that when you call that `ntm do-a-task` command, it is the power of npm that shines through.

-And maybe...
-Just maybe.
-One day we can all see that the one we needed was here for us all along, ready to care for our every need. <3 **npm**

----
-# **More docs and updates, coming soon.
-Star, watch, follow: do all the good things that you do, and check back daily.**